Stocks Fall on First Day of Trading in 2021

 Investors welcomed the first trading day of the new year by selling off a broad range of stocks, although a final hour rally limited the losses for the day.

-The Dow Jones Industrial Average fell as much as 725 points before recovering nearly half the loss to end down just, a 1.25 percent decline.
+The Dow Jones Industrial Average fell as much as 725 points before recovering to end down just 325 points, a 1.25 percent decline.
 The S&P 500 and the Nasdaq Composite both declined by just under 1.45 percent after their own late-afternoon recovery from steeper losses.

 Those earlier declines followed a morning in which prices in futures markets seemed to indicate a continuation of the rally in stocks at the end of 2020.